A woman in a fashion shop relying on AI to choose an item

 However, instead of replacing the human touch completely, the company collaborated with Silvia Badalotti, a Digital AI Prompt Designer, who treated AI as a creative partner in the process rather than just a tool.

 Since 73% of shoppers expect companies to understand their unique needs, and 67% are even willing to pay more for a better customer service experience, fashion retailers can’t ignore these numbers.
-With the help of AI tools, they can meet these expectations.
 It’s really important, as 93% of customers will buy from the same company again if they have great customer service.
 Brands might use artificial intelligence for:

 • Inclusive shopping: Companies like Lalaland, a Dutch tech start-up, are pioneering AI-generated virtual models with diverse body shapes and skin tones.
 By collaborating with brands like Levi Strauss & Co., they help fashion retailers supplement human models with AI-generated ones, which increases model diversity in a sustainable and engaging way.